Understanding Breast Cancer -- the Basics

 Generally, women over 50 are more likely to get breast cancer than younger women, and African-American women are more likely than Caucasians to get breast cancer before menopause.

-A link between breast cancer and hormones is gradually becoming clearer.
+A link between breast cancer and hormones is clear.
 Researchers think that the greater a woman's exposure to the hormone estrogen, the more susceptible she is to breast cancer.
 Estrogen tells cells to divide; the more the cells divide, the more likely they are to be abnormal in some way, potentially becoming cancerous.

 A woman's exposure to estrogen and progesterone rises and falls during her lifetime.
 This is influenced by the age she starts menstruating (menarche) and stops menstruating (menopause), the average length of her menstrual cycle, and her age at first childbirth.
 A woman's risk for breast cancer is increased if she starts menstruating before age 12 (less than 2 times the risk), has her first child after 30, stops menstruating after 55, or does not breast feed.
 Current information about the effect of birth control pills and breast cancer risk is mixed.
 Some studies have found that the hormones in birth control pills probably do not increase breast cancer risk or protect against breast cancer.
 However other studies suggest that the risk of breast cancer is increased in women who have taken birth control pills recently, regardless of how long she has taken them.